Pro Insights

 Advantages

-- Prevents costly water damage from improper connections or pressure relief valve setup
+- Prevents costly water damage, mold growth, and structural issues linked to incorrect pipe connections or faulty pressure relief valve installations.

-- Includes proper disposal of the old unit and necessary permit pulling
+- Includes essential services such as environmentally responsible disposal of the old unit and securing all necessary permits, eliminating homeowner burden and liability.

 Considerations